 Whistling Kite Biodynamic Wines also offer a one hour food and wine experience.
 This is an opportunity to work your way through their wine tasting while also enjoying some delicious paired snacks of local produce along the way.
 Contact them in advance to book.

 More Riverland Wineries

-We did not get to all the Riverland cellar doors on our recent trip (Tip: don’t visit the area from Monday to Wednesday, many places are not open then!) but here are the others that are on our list to visit next time we are in the area.
+We did not get to all the different Riverland wineries on our recent trips (Tip: don’t visit the area from Monday to Wednesday, many places are not open then!) but here are the others that are on our list to visit next time we are in the area.

 - Salena Estate